 XS Grip 2

-SCARPA is the other main climbing creator of Vibram climbing shoes.
-While they too have their own rubber (named S-72, most recently found on the Veloce) they too prefer to turn to Vibram when making their top of the range shoes.
+Besides La Sportiva, Scarpa is the other main creator of Vibram climbing shoes.
+While they too have their own rubber compounds (the super soft S-72, most recently found on the Veloce and Vision rubber, found on their budget beginner shoes) Scarpa opts for Vibram rubber for its top-of-the-range climbing shoes.

 XS Grip 2